spripon/ECG-Digitiser/README.md

             -i /data/wolf6245/data/ptb-xl/records500_prepared_w_images \
             -o /data/wolf6245/data/ptb-xl/records500_prepared_w_images

+5. Create more dense pixels for the masks:

+        python replot_pixels.py \
+            --resample_factor 20 \
+            --dir /data/wolf6245/data/ptb-xl/records500_prepared_w_images

-5. Remove the waveforms, certain information about the waveforms, and the demographics and classes to create a version of the data for inference.
+6. Remove the waveforms, certain information about the waveforms, and the demographics and classes to create a version of the data for inference.
 You can use the `ptb-xl/records500_hidden/00000` folder for the `run_model` step, but it would be better to repeat the above steps on a new subset of the data that you will not use to train your model:

         python remove_hidden_data.py \
             -i ptb-xl/records500_prepared_w_images \